kkhatoon1/m6_team-assignment-/README.md

 # ask user to guess higher
 # if guess is high than random number
 # ask user to guess lower
-# if it matches the user random guess print ("you won")
+# if it matches the user random guess print well done, you guessed it.
 # program ends.